-If a service member or the member’s spouse wishes to file for divorce, they must wait until the member is no longer on active-duty.
-The courts can also put the filing of the divorce on hold for another 60 days after active-duty if they feel it is necessary.
-The reason for this wait is because of the Service members Civil Relief Act, which says members of the military cannot begin the divorce process or be sued while away for active-duty because it may interfere with them devoting their energy and time to fighting for the nation.
+If a service member or the member’s spouse wishes to file for divorce, they must wait until the member is no longer on active duty.
+The courts can also put the filing of the divorce on hold for another 60 days after active duty if they feel it is necessary.
+The reason for this wait is because of the Service members Civil Relief Act, which says members of the military cannot begin the divorce process or be sued while away for active duty because it may interfere with them devoting their energy and time to fighting for the nation.

 Should you or your spouse choose to move forward with a divorce and one or both of you are members of the military, a divorce attorney may be able to assist you with the process.
-With their being special laws and rules to follow, consulting with an attorney may help clear up any confusion about military divorces.
+With there being special laws and rules to follow, consulting with an attorney may help clear up any confusion about military divorces.